 - Fusion center or agency personnel will begin by submitting an application for a LEEP account if they do not already have one or do not have access to LEEP via another identity provider.

-- Upon requesting access, GMU will validate the request with the appropriate agency point of contact.
+- Upon requesting access, the eGuardian Help Desk will validate the request with the appropriate agency point of contact.

 - Following validation, the user account is created for agency personnel.